amamyyyyy/furima-40448/README.md

 | user        | references | null: false, foreign_key: true|

 ### Association
-- belongs_to :users
+- belongs_to :user
-- has_many :items
+- has_one :items
 - has_one :addresses

 ## addresses テーブル